mabboud1994/PythonTutorial/README.md

 1. Solution1: click on the drop down list in the top left corner of this page (on the left of branch), then choose your Tutotrial release.
 2. Solution2: You can alternatively go to relases to choose and download the realase you need : [releases](https://github.com/mabboud1994/PythonTutorial/releases)

-## This Selected Pyton Tutorial Release Concerns: `Python Conditions`
+## This Selected Pyton Tutorial Release Concerns: `Python Loops`
-# You can find the tutorial video here: [Video: Python Conditions: Sequence](https://1drv.ms/v/c/b2ea02a3d09e5b20/Ee3Rurj9rnJKqhC_1arJKzMBqb6vIxL9W-1HwrNF6lt-0w)
+# You can find the tutorial video here: [Video: Python Loops: Repeated Code Blocks](https://1drv.ms/v/c/b2ea02a3d09e5b20/EcDymZpHf3lDvhGwGLNqPx0BacbQQlpUPgkkv_Xv8Nwxag)

 ### How to download an run the project